jotyGill/privacy-fighter/README.md

 <a href="https://saythanks.io/to/jotyGill"><img alt="Say Thanks" src="https://img.shields.io/badge/say-thanks-ff69b4.svg"></a></p>

 Easy to install, privacy protection browser setup.
-A collection of best browser extensions and configurations to help you fight for your privacy.
+A collection of best browser extensions and some configurations to help you fight for your privacy.
 **To install it, see the [Installation](#installation) section.**

 The deeper you dig, more you find that we're [loosing privacy from corporations](https://github.com/jotyGill/privacy).
 You might even start to believe that there's nothing you can do about it.
 You can!.
 With the right information, tools and dedication, you can do a lot to protect your privacy and stand up for your basic human right.